Lemon Berry Cake with the BEST Lemon Frosting Ever!

 - Heat oven to 350 degrees.
 Butter two 9-inch cake pans, line the bottoms with parchment paper and lightly butter the tops of the parchment.

-- Using a mixer on medium speed, cream the butter and sugar until light - about 3 minutes.
-Add eggs, one at a time, mixing after each.
-Add lemon zest, juice, and extract (if using).
-Mix until smooth.
+- Using a mixer on medium speed, cream the butter and sugar until light – a full 3 minutes.
+Add eggs, one at a time, mixing well after each.
+Add lemon zest, juice, and extract or oil (if using) – mix until smooth.

-- Add the flour, baking powder, salt, and ginger (if using).
+- Add the flour, baking powder, and salt.
 Mix on low just until combined.
 Pour evenly into prepared pans, smoothing tops.

 - Bake 25 – 30 minutes, until a toothpick inserted in the middle of the cakes comes out clean.
 Remove from oven and cool 10 minutes on a rack.